Create a supply chain adaptable to disruption and able to contribute to strong environmental and social performance.

 At BD, we view sustainability as a portfolio of complementary initiatives and actions that help us achieve our purpose of advancing the world of health.
 We see the modern social and environmental challenges our world faces as opportunities to make a difference while strengthening our company.

-Our 2030+ sustainability strategy, which focuses on five impact areas, addresses a range of challenges in our industry while helping to make a difference on relevant issues that affect society and the planet.
-Our strategy will ensure we remain focused on shared value creation—meaning how we address unmet societal needs through business models and initiatives that also contribute to the commercial success of BD.
+Our sustainability strategy has evolved to focus on our role in addressing the wide range of challenges facing our industry, our society and the planet.
+To further enable our progress, we remain focused on shared value creation, which is how we address unmet societal needs through business models and initiatives that also contribute to the commercial success of BD.

 At BD, we actively evaluate how we can mobilize and contribute to the achievement of the UN Sustainable Development Goals (SDGs), through our product and service offerings, as well as collaborative efforts across various sectors-most prominently around SDG3, for good health and well-being.
-The case study below demonstrates our efforts to advance the SDGs.
+The two case studies below demonstrate our efforts to advance the SDGs.

 Minimize our contribution to global emissions and utilize our capabilities to address unmet health needs for climate-vulnerable populations.